2008 Ukrainian Amateur Cup

 The 2008 Ukrainian Amateur Cup was the thirteenth annual season of Ukraine's football knockout competition for amateur football teams.
 The competition started on 6 August 2008 and concluded on 8 November 2008.

+The cup holders FC Yednist-2 Plysky were defeated by FC Irpin Horenychi at quarterfinals.

+Participated clubs

+In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).